-Gastritis in Kids – Causes, Signs, and Treatment
+Gastritis in Kids – Causes, Signs and Treatment

 What Is Gastritis?

 The stomach has a protective lining of mucus called mucosa that shields the stomach lining from the harsh digestive acids secreted in the stomach.
-When this mucus layer gets damaged through a physical injury or bacterial infection, the lining can get inflamed, leading to the condition.
+When this mucus layer gets damaged through a physical injury or bacterial infection, the lining can get inflamed, leading to the condition (1).
 Gastritis can start suddenly as acute gastritis or develop gradually over time as chronic gastritis.

 Acute gastritis starts as a sudden inflammation of the stomach lining.
 It causes sharp and severe pain along with discomfort.
 However, the pain is short-lived and often comes as a short bust.
-Acute gastritis is caused by eating spicy foods, swallowing substances that irritate the stomach lining or objects such as batteries in children.
+Acute gastritis is caused by eating spicy foods and swallowing substances that irritate the stomach lining or objects such as batteries in children.

 Chronic gastritis, on the other hand, starts slowly and builds over time.
 It can be caused by using certain medications, such as aspirin or ibuprofen, for a long time or the consumption of spicy foods for a long time.
 Chronic gastritis is more harmful as it slowly wears away the stomach lining and may lead to cancer if left untreated.